Ali Sharif al-Rifi: Escape to Niger

 After the pro-Gaddafi forces lost control of Tripoli, Ali Sharif al-Rifi was reported to be in the southern Libyan town of Murzuk before fleeing to the neighbouring country of Niger, arriving in the northern city of Agadez on 8 September and taking up residence in the Étoile du Ténéré hotel.
 Marou Amadou the Nigerien justice minister confirmed the reports and stated that Ali Sharif al-Rifi, along with Gaddafi loyalist Tuareg General Ali Kanna, was in Agadez and was "being well guarded" even though he was not in a Nigerien government building.
 By 14 September it was being reported that al-Rifi had relocated to the Nigerian capital Niamey and taken up residence in the Villa du Conseil de l'Entente along with Gaddafi's son Al-Saadi and Mansour Dhao, Gaddafi's security chief.
 The Villa du Conseil de l'Entente has been described as a hillside collection of bungalows with high walls.
 In 2017, he was reported to have returned to his home in the Libyan town of Waddan.

+He later travelled to Cairo in Egypt where in 2023, al-Rifi died from illness.